oeskorzewska/IS-2026/README.md

 # IS-2026
 # Supplementary Materials for our submission to **Interspeech Conference 2026**
-titled: "Informativity of high-frequency bands on the place of articulation shift in retroflex sibilants produced by children"
+*"Informativity of high-frequency bands on the place of articulation shift in retroflex sibilants produced by children"*

 **DOI will be provided after the official publication of our accepted manuscript**